cerebral/cerebral/docs/developer_guide/routing.md

 ...
 ```

 As you can see, defining *routes* is as easy as linking them to *signals*.
-When you save and load up the BIN again you can go to the addressbar and change the url to **/#/repos**.
+When you save and load up the BIN again you can go to the address bar and change the url to **/#/repos**.
 You will now see the signal triggers and the repos content is shown.
 This is exactly what happens when you click the tab as well.

 ### Challenge

-Go to your browsers addressbar and enter an invalid route like: */#/foo* and press Enter.
+Go to your browsers address bar and enter an invalid route like: */#/foo* and press Enter.
 Now check the log!
 The challenge is to add another route which catches those *unknown* routes, runs a signal and display a toast with an error.
 You probably need to read some more docs on the router to make this work.